uclahs-cds/pipeline-calculate-targeted-coverage/README.md

 ### 1. Depth Calculation

 > Per-base depth is calculated from the input BAM file at coordinates specified by the input target BED file using `samtools depth`.
+If `off_target_depth` is set to `true`, per-base read depth is also calculated genome-wide at dbSNP loci.

 ### 2. BED Formatting

 > TSV output from `samtools depth` is converted into BED format using `awk`.

-### 3. BED Merging
+### 3a.
+BED Merging

-> BED file of read depths is collapsed into intervals using `bedtools merge`.
+> BED file of target region read depths is collapsed into intervals using `bedtools merge`.

+### 3b.
+Off target depth filtering

+> BED file of genome-wide dbSNP read-depths is filtered to exclude loci that are within targeted regions and near-targeted regions (+/- 500bp of target file coordinates by default).
+Uses `bedtools slop` and `bedtools intersect`.

 ### 4. Metrics Reporting